Reworld Media

-Reworld Media is a French Media conglomerate created in 2012 by Pascal Chevalier.
-The group became in 2019 the first group for the number of press titles.
+Reworld Media is a French media conglomerate created in 2012 by Pascal Chevalier.
+The group became the leading group in terms of titles in France.

+Criticism

 The way the group operates is criticized by many journalists, who consider that the activity of the group is more akin to advertisement to journalism.
-In many cases after the acquisitions, many of the journalists in the acquired titles have resigned en-masse because of this behavior shortly after the acquisition.
+In many cases after the acquisitions, many of the journalists in the acquired titles have resigned en-masse because of this behavior shortly after the acquisition, and they get replaced by freelancers, an outsourcing policy described by its critics as the ‘uberisation’ of journalism.